aidanrohm/Aidan-Rohm-Lab-IVGD/CapstoneGame/README.txt

 	  feelings of change and development.

 Finishing:
 	- I admit that finishing the game might be hard for me to accomplish.
-I want it to have a very polished
+I want it to have a very polished with a logical conclusion (that leaves some curiosity).
+	- Once the environment is set correctly, the terminating point of the game will have to come from what feels best in the moment.
+	- I will spend a substantial amount of time considering how to create a thrilling state of curiousity for the player, through every step of developing the game itself.

+PROJECTED CHALLENGES:

+	- Asset collection: I admit that it will likely be difficult to find assets that work exactly as I want them to, without creating too much of a clash.
+	- Technical Development: I do not have much experience working in 3D, so it should be interesting to see how that feels moving forward with an ambitious idea.
+	-